Dashboard Member settings

 There are a number of safety features that every lorry should have, which every driver should make use of.
 These include:

 These are all to ensure that everyone on the road is safe.
-Not using these features when necessary can constitute breaking the law and can lead to accidents as well as the imposition of penalty points and fines.
-As a transport manager, it is important that you make sure that every cab is fitted with the correct equipment and that this is properly checked and maintained.
+Failing to use these features when necessary can constitute a breach of the law and lead to accidents, as well as the imposition of penalty points and fines.
+As a transport manager, it is essential to ensure that every cab is equipped with the correct equipment and that this equipment is properly checked and maintained.

 Drivers’ licences